In this article, I discuss the best disability insurance options for teachers.

 Are you confused?
 Don’t feel that way.
 We’re here to help educate you and protect your income and future.

 Don’t know where to start?
 Use this disability insurance needs analysis worksheet.
 Follow the instructions; it is rather easy to fill out (we at My Family Life Insurance try to make understanding insurance easy).

 Next, feel free to reach out to us for our assistance or a quote.
-You can use the form below.
-We only work for you, your family, and your best interests only.
+You can use the form below as well.
+We only work for you, your family, and your best interests.
 We have helped many teachers secure the right disability insurance for their specific situation, giving them and their families peace of mind.

 Are you interested in learning more about the information in this article?
 Please fill out the form below, and we will email you additional information or give you a call.
 We always work in your best interest.
 By entering your information, you are providing your express consent that My Family Life Insurance may contact you via e-mails, SMS, phone calls, or prerecorded messages at any phone number(s) that you provide, even if the number is a wireless number or on any federal or state do-not-call list.
 Additionally, you understand that calls may be placed using automated technology, and that consent is not a requirement for purchase.
 Your information will NOT be sold and will remain private.
 However, you may opt out at any time.
 We respect your privacy first and foremost.
 By contacting us, you agree to receive text messages from our number (800) 645-9841.
 If you no longer wish to receive text messages, you may opt out at any time by replying "STOP".